What is MasterCard® MoneySendTM?

 MasterCard provides a Funding transaction to move money from the sender (customer) to the Originating Institution (the financial institution providing the money transfer service); that transaction can be initiated through the MoneySend API.

-- The amount used to fund the transaction will be the amount provided to the recipient, plus any fees charged by the Originating Institution.
+- The amount used to fund the transaction will be the sum of the amount to be sent to the Recipient, plus any fees charged by the Originating Institution.

-- The sender can fund the transaction using a MasterCard card account or other branded card account that the Originating Institution accepts; from a bank account; or with cash.
+- The Sender can fund the transaction using a MasterCard card account or other branded card account that the Originating Institution accepts; from a bank account; or with cash, at the bank’s discretion.

-- The Funding Transaction can be initiated in a number of ways, including at a bank branch, an ATM, a mobile banking application, or a Web-based service such as an Internet banking site.
+- The MoneySend Funding Transaction can be initiated in a number of ways, including at a bank branch, an ATM, a mobile banking application, or a Web-based service such as an Internet banking site, at the bank’s discretion.

-- If another funding source is used or the account is held at the Originating Institution, the Originating Institution may use an On-Us Transaction.
-(An On-Us Transaction is an intra-bank transaction to move funds from the Sender to the Originating Institution.)
+- If another funding source is used, such as the Sender’s deposit account or non-MasterCard card held at the Originating Institution, the Originating Institution may use an On-Us Transaction.
+(An On-Us Transaction is an intra-bank transaction to move funds from the Sender’s funding account to the Originating Institution.)

 Step 2: Payment Transaction

-The Payment Transaction transfers funds from the Originating Institution, via the MasterCard Network, to the account identified by the recipient at the Receiving Institution.
-Funds can be transferred to a MasterCard®, Debit MasterCard®, MasterCard ElectronicTM, Cirrus®, or Maestro® account.
+The MoneySend Payment Transaction transfers funds from the Originating Institution, via the MasterCard Network, to the account identified by the Recipient at the Receiving Institution.
+Funds can be transferred to a consumer, credit, debit or prepaid MasterCard®, Cirrus®, or Maestro® account.
 The Originating and Receiving Institution must both have the ability to process MoneySend transactions.

 MoneySend API Services